Welcome to the Birds of North America Online!

 Microhabitat For Foraging

-Generally feeds in shallow, open water (<8 m deep) and close to shore (<5 km away).
+Generally feeds in shallow, open water (< 10 m deep) and close to shore (< 5 km away) (Stapanian et al. 2002, Colman et al. 2005).
+On Lake Erie cormorant flocks were found more frequently than expected on water < 10 m deep (Stapanian et al. 2002).
+Cormorants on Oneida Lake showed a clear preference for depths of < 7.5 m (Coleman et al. 2005).
 May feed over sandy bottoms or among rocks and in beds of sea grass or kelp.
+On Oneida Lake, NY, cormorants were found foraging in regions with cobble and rubble lake bottom disproportionately (22%) to the area available (12%; see Colman et al. 2005).
 Often feeds at the bottom, but also in midwater.
-On Pacific Coast, more likely than other cormorants to forage in open water and in estuaries (Ainley et al. 1981).
-Responds rapidly to concentrations of prey (see Conservation and management: conflicts, below).
+On the Pacific Coast, more likely than other cormorants to forage in open water and in estuaries (Ainley et al. 1981).
+Responds rapidly to concentrations of prey (see Conservation and Management: conflicts, below).
 Although captive Great Cormorants feed at night in Japan, Double-crested Cormorants are almost exclusively diurnal.

 Food Capture And Consumption